 The third-highest rate of uninsured drivers in the nation

-A 2011 report from the Insurance Research Council estimated that 28 percent of Mississippi drivers were uninsured in 2009 — 2 percent more than any other state and about double the national average of 13.8 percent.
+A report from the Insurance Research Council estimated that about 23 percent of Mississippi drivers were uninsured in 2012 — almost double the national average of 12.6 percent.

 Uninsured motorist bodily injury coverage is a mouthful, but it can help protect you from uninsured drivers.
 This coverage allows you to file a claim with your own insurer if you're in an accident with an at-fault driver who doesn't have any (or enough) liability coverage to cover your medical expenses.

-Uninsured motorist property damage can help pay to repair your damaged car.
+Uninsured motorist property damage can help pay to repair or replace your damaged car.

 Mississippians depend greatly on their cars for commuting.
 A 2011 U.S. Census Bureau survey found that 0.4 percent of the working population used public transportation to commute (tied for the least in the nation).

 Tropical storms in Mississippi